microsoft/openshift-container-platform/README.md

-# OpenShift Container Platform Deployment Template - Release 3.9
+# OpenShift Container Platform Deployment Template - Release 3.10

 Bookmark [aka.ms/OpenShift](http://aka.ms/OpenShift) for future reference.

 **For OpenShift Origin refer to https://github.com/Microsoft/openshift-origin**

-## OpenShift Container Platform 3.9 with Username / Password authentication for OpenShift
+## OpenShift Container Platform 3.10 with Username / Password authentication for OpenShift

 1. Single master option available
 2. VM types that support Accelerated Networking will automatically have this feature enabled
 3. Custom and existing Vnet
-3. Support cluster with private masters (no public IP on load balancer in front of master nodes)
+4. Support cluster with private masters (no public IP on load balancer in front of master nodes)
-4. Support cluster with private router (no public IP on load balancer in front of infra nodes)
+5. Support cluster with private router (no public IP on load balancer in front of infra nodes)
+6. Support broker pool ID along with compute pool ID
+7. Support for default gallery RHEL On Demand image and 3rd party Marketplace offer

 This template deploys OpenShift Container Platform with basic username / password for authentication to OpenShift.
 It includes the following resources: